Courier (typeface): Courier New

 Courier New appears as a system font on many electronic devices.
 This Courier variant was produced for electronic use by Monotype.
 Its thin appearance when printed on paper owes to its being "digitized directly from the golf ball of the IBM Selectric" without accounting for the visual weight normally added by the typewriter's ink ribbon.
 ClearType rendering technology includes a hack to make the font appear more legible on screens, though printouts retain the thin look.
 The font family includes Courier New, Courier New Bold, Courier New Italic, and Courier New Bold Italic.

 Courier New was introduced as a system font with Windows 3.1, which also included raster Courier fonts.
 The fonts were also sold commercially by Ascender Corporation.
 The Ascender fonts have 'WGL' at the end of the font name, and cover only the WGL characters.

 Courier New features higher line space than Courier.
 Punctuation marks were reworked to make the dots and commas heavier.
 Versions from 2.76 onward include Hebrew and Arabic glyphs, with most of the Arabic characters added on non-italic fonts.
 The styling of Arabic glyphs is similar to those found in Times New Roman but adjusted for monospace.
 The Courier New version 5.00 includes over 3100 glyphs, covering over 2700 characters per font.

 Courier Prime

 This Courier typeface, developed by Alan Dague-Greene with funding from John August and Quote-Unquote Apps, includes a true Italic style.
-Courier Prime matches the metrics of Courier New and Courier Final Draft, with some design changes and improvements aimed at greater legibility and beauty.
+Courier Prime matches the metrics of Courier Final Draft, with some design changes and improvements aimed at greater legibility and beauty.
 The typeface was released in January 2013 under the SIL Open Font License.
 In 2016 the family was extended with Sans Serif and Code versions.
-By mid-2018 the family included Semi-Bold and Medium versions (designed by M. Babek Aliassa) and a Cyrillic alphabet version (designed by Dmitry Novikov).
+By mid-2018 the family included Semi-Bold and Medium versions (designed by M. Babek Aliassa) and a Cyrillic alphabet version (designed by Ivan Gladkikh).
 All fonts in the family are downloadable for free and can be used in any application.